pRoy24/Openexploreum/readme.md

 Currently it can be linked to your investment preferances, net-worth etc. and in the future when you start using those tokens, it will also be linked to your utility preferences and habits.

 # Manifesto

-1. The most prevelant forms of manipulation are often subtle in nature.
-Centralized services  highlight narratives which suit their interests and devalue those which don't.
-The blockchain is open, it's narrative should be too.
-The narrative should also be customizable and transparent.
+1. The blockchain is decentralized, it's narrative should be as well.

-2. SAAS models are convenient but a slippery slope towards concentration of power away from the individual.
+2. SAAS models are convinient but a slippery slope towards centralization and concentration of power.

-3. Privacy must be a choice.
+3. Your browsing data belongs to you and your privacy is your choice to make.

-4. Privacy often comes at a cost.
-Some may choose to sacrifice privacy for convenience and speed, for others refer to point 3.
+4. Privacy comes at a cost.
+Some choose to sacrifice privacy for convenience and speed, for others refer to point three.

 # Who is it for-
-- Savvy Miners who want to view streaming blockchain statistics before deciding when to mine.
+- Miners who want to view streaming blockchain statistics to make decisions regarding mining oppurtunities.
 - Privacy focused users who are not ok with the fact that someone is making money by harvesting your browsing data and then shoving ads in your face.
 - Developers who are looking for a base layer over the Web3 interface consisting of useful APIs and helper functions.
 - Analysts who want to monitor the blockchain and create reports etc.